carloscasalar/basketball-manager-advisor/src/README.md

 ## Team member list
 Should return a team member list in JSON format.
 It should be able to order the list by any of the following criteria:
   - Uniform number.
   - Ideal rol and score.

 ## Tactics
 The application must have these system default tactics:
-    - Defense 1-3-1: Point Guard + Shooting Guard + Shooting Guard + Power Forward + Center
+  - `Defense 1-3-1`: Point Guard + Shooting Guard + Shooting Guard + Power Forward + Center
-    - Zone defense 2-3: Point Guard + Point Guard + Small Forward + Center + Power Forward
+  - `Zone defense 2-3`: Point Guard + Point Guard + Small Forward + Center + Power Forward
-    - Attack 2-2-1: Point Guard + Small Forward + Shooting Guard + Center + Power Forward
+  - `Attack 2-2-1`: Point Guard + Small Forward + Shooting Guard + Center + Power Forward

 ## Create custom tactic
 System should allow to add custom tactics defined as these:
   - Tactic name.
   - Role in position 1.
   - Role in position 2.
   - Role in position 3.
   - Role in position 4.
   - Role in position 5.

 ## List tactics
 System should allow to print a tactic list (in any order), both system default and customized.